magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 * Expected result
 * Actual result

- *Recommendation:* Assume that you are writing these steps for someone who knows **nothing** about Magento:
+*Recommendation:* Assume that you are writing these steps for someone who knows **nothing** about Adobe Commerce:

 * Mention every step, even if it seems simple and obvious
 * Do not rely on the assumption that your reader knows what you mean